Quantum typicality approach to energy flow between two spin-chain domains at different temperatures: Results

 As one of our central results, we now calculate the steady-state energy current $J_{0}$ for a fixed initial temperature of $T_{L}/J = 1/8$ of the left subsystem and different initial temperatures of the right subsystem, see Fig.\ \ref{fig:current}.
 We compare our numerics to the CFT values in Eq.\ (\ref{eq:energy_cft}) for $c=1/2$ and $c=1$.
 For all considered subsystem configurations (i) -- (iii), we have a convincing agreement between our numerical results and CFT.
 Also our data do not significantly depend on system size, as we show in Fig.\ \ref{fig:current} by also calculating the energy current for exemplary temperatures $T_{R}/J$ of the right subsystem for a total system size of $L=26$.
 Furthermore, for the coupling of an XX chain to a critical Ising chain, the energy current is determined by the system with the lower central charge, which is, in this scenario, the critical Ising chain, see Fig.\ \ref{fig:current}\ (c).
 Consequently, we observe a bottleneck effect \cite{Fischer2020}, where the energy transport is limited by the subsystem with the fewer degrees of freedom.

+Let us also give a technical remark here.
+It would be certainly interesting to explore even lower temperatures, e.g., to detect a region, where eventually DQT and CFT differ significantly from each other.
+However, in Fig.\ \ref{fig:current} we already consider a temperature $T_R/J$ = 0.05 or inverse temperature $\beta_R J= 20$.
+To do so, we have to accurately approximate a small number of order $e^{-20}$ by an iterative procedure in imaginary time.
+An accurate approximation for even lower temperatures is quickly beyond the scope of such an interative procedure.

 As the final subsystem configuration, we proceed to the (iv) coupling of two XXZ chains.
 We first focus on the case where all anisotropies are equal, i.e., $\Delta = \Delta_{L} = \Delta_{R} = \Delta_{C}$.
 We again benchmark our numerical calculation against existing results in the literature.
 In Fig.\ \ref{fig:GHD_XXZ}, we compare our numerics for a total system with $L=24$ sites, fixed temperatures of the left and right subsystem, and different anisotropies $\Delta$ to results from GHD.
 The numerical data for the site dependence of the local energy density (Fig.\ \ref{fig:GHD_XXZ}\ (a)) as well as the data for the site dependence of the local energy current (Fig.\ \ref{fig:GHD_XXZ}\ (b)) matches the results of Ref.\ \cite{Bertini2016} convincingly.
 Here, the numerical data are shown for both, a random product state (open symbols) and a random state in the entire Hilbert space (closed symbols).
 As shown in Fig.\ \ref{fig:GHD_XXZ}, the statistical error for a random state in the entire Hilbert space is slightly smaller than the statistical error for a random product state.
+It would be also interesting to analyze states, which interpolate between these two states of no and maximum bipartite entanglement.
+But we leave this analysis for future research.

 Focusing again on the contact site, we calculate the energy current $J_{0}$ for the coupling of two XXZ chains with total system size $L=24$, fixed temperature $T_{L}/J=1/8$, and the anisotropies $\Delta=0.25,0.5$, and $1.0$, see Fig.\ \ref{fig:current_XXZ}.
 For $-1 \leq \Delta < 1$, the ground state of the XXZ chain is gapless.
 The low-energy behavior of the XXZ chain in this regime is described by a CFT with central charge of $c=1$ \cite{Giamarchi2003}.
 Again, we recover the temperature dependence in Eq.\ (\ref{eq:energy_cft}) for all considered anisotropies, and our data agrees with the CFT result convincingly and also do not significantly depend on system size.